 SECTION 9.
-EXTINGUISHMENT OF [CLAIM FOR RELIEF] [CAUSE OF ACTION].
+EXTINGUISHMENT OF [CLAIM FOR RELIEF] [CAUSE OF

-A [claim for relief] [cause of action] with respect to a fraudulent transfer or obligation under this [Act] is extinguished unless action is brought:

-(a) under Section 4(a)(1), within 4 years after the transfer was made or the obligation was incurred or, if later, within one year after the transfer or obligation was or could reasonably have been discovered by the claimant;

-(b) under Section 4(a)(2) or 5(a), within 4 years after the transfer was made or the obligation was incurred; or incurred.

-(c) under Section 5(b), within one year after the transfer was made or the obligation was
+- ACTION].
+A [claim for relief] [cause of action] with respect to a fraudulent transfer or - 3 obligation under this [Act] is extinguished unless action is brought: - 4 (a) under Section 4(a)(1), within 4 years after the transfer was made or the obligation was - 5 incurred or, if later, within one year after the transfer or obligation was or could reasonably have - 6 been discovered by the claimant; - 7 (b) under Section 4(a)(2) or 5(a), within 4 years after the transfer was made or the - 8 obligation was incurred; or - 9 (c) under Section 5(b), within one year after the transfer was made or the obligation was - 10 incurred.

 (1) This section is new.
 Its purpose is to make clear that lapse of the statutory periods prescribed by the section bars the right and not merely the remedy.
-See Restatement of Conflict of Laws 2d §143 Comments (b) and (c) (1971).
+See Restatement of Conflict of Laws 2d § 143 Comments (b) & (c) (1971).
 The section rejects the rule applied in United States v.
 Gleneagles Inv.
-Co., 565 F.S.
+Co., 565 F.Supp.
 556, 583 (M.D.Pa.
 1983) (state statute of limitations held not to apply to action by United States based on Uniform Fraudulent Conveyance Act).
+Another consequence of barring the right and not merely the remedy is that, under Restatement (Second) of Conflict of Laws § 143 (1971), if an action is brought in jurisdiction A and the action is determined to be governed by this Act as enacted in jurisdiction B, the action should not be maintained if it is time-barred in jurisdiction B. The 1988 revision of §§ 142 and 143 of the Restatement (Second) of Conflict of Laws, which eliminated the right/remedy distinction, should not be applied to this Act, Because a fraudulent transfer or obligation may injure all of a debtor's many creditors, there is need for a uniform and predictable cutoff time.

 (2) Statutes of limitations applicable to the avoidance of fraudulent transfers and obligations vary widely from state to state and are frequently subject to uncertainties in their application.
 See Hesson, The Statute of Limitations in Actions to Set Aside Fraudulent Conveyances and in Actions Against Directors by Creditors of Corporations, 32 Cornell L.Q.
 222 (1946); Annos., 76 A.L.R.
 864 (1932), 128 A.L.R.
 1289 (1940), 133 A.L.R.
 1311 (1941), 14 A.L.R.2d 598 (1950), and 100 A.L.R.2d 1094 (1965).
 Together with § 6, this section should mitigate the uncertainty and diversity that have characterized the decisions applying statutes of limitations to actions to fraudulent transfers and obligations.
-The periods prescribed apply, whether the action under this Act is brought by the creditor defrauded or by a purchaser at a sale on execution levied pursuant to §7(b) and whether the action is brought against the original transferee or subsequent transferee.
-The prescription of statutory periods of limitation does not preclude the barring of an avoidance action for laches.
-See § 10 and the accompanying Comment infra.
+The periods prescribed apply, whether the action under this Act is brought by the creditor defrauded or by a purchaser at a sale on execution levied pursuant to § 7(b) and whether the action is brought against the original transferee or subsequent transferee.
+The prescription of statutory periods of limitation does not